 Training for a physical challenge like a mud run or extreme obstacle course can help you stay motivated.
-Try Openfit’s Tough Mudder T-MINUS 30 to help you get in shape for your first Tough Mudder!
+Try Openfit’s Tough Mudder T-MINUS 30 to help you get in shape for when Tough Mudder events resume.

 14. Master 3 New Yoga Poses